-SEC 35 4 rec 2 cr
+SEC 35

 Medical Office Procedures and Management

 Students will learn to perform secretarial and medical assistant responsibilities required in private physicians' offices, hospitals and medical laboratories.
 Cultivation of desirable personal traits and attitudes of the medical office assistant will be emphasized.
 Office projects include case histories, medical reports, filing systems and record-keeping.
 Development of skills in transcribing medical reports will be introduced.